 So, what’s the point?
 How does this help you?

-How to use your feature audit
+Step 6 to creating a user adoption strategy: How to use your feature audit

 Well, it actually provides you with some really useful insights!

 It shows you where you need to focus your efforts when it comes to your user adoption strategy.